As You Like It Resources

-The Royal Shakespeare Company's (RSC) compact and interesting site on As You Like It, centered around their 2011 production of the play.
+The Royal Shakespeare Company's compact and interesting site on As You Like It, centered on their 2011 production of the play.

 PBS's site devoted to its own investigation of Shakespeare.
 There's great background stuff on Shakespeare in general and a very helpful aggregation of Shakespearean words and historically relevant information, if that's your cup of tea.